Website and App FAQs

 Note: If you have a paid version of the app, your subscription automatically links to the AccuWeather account you use the first time you log in to the app.
 To access your subscription benefits on other devices—including across iOS and Android—make sure to log in to the AccuWeather App using that same AccuWeather account each time.
 The email you use for your app store account (Google Play or Apple ID) and your AccuWeather account don’t need to match.

-Q. How do I know if I am logged in?
+Q: How do I know if I am logged in?

-Look at the Account icon at the top of the screen:
+A: Look at the Account icon at the top of the screen:

-• A solid (filled-in) icon means you are logged in.
+- A solid (filled-in) icon means you are logged in.

-• An empty (outline-only) icon means you are logged out.
+- An empty (outline-only) icon means you are logged out.

 Q: What’s the difference between logging in to AccuWeather and logging in to my device’s app store account?

-Logging in to AccuWeather means signing in to the website or app with your AccuWeather account.
+A: Logging in to AccuWeather means signing in to the website or app with your AccuWeather account.
 This gives you access to certain features, like longer forecasts.
 If you have a paid subscription, your AccuWeather account also manages where and how your subscription benefits appear across your devices.

 Logging in to your device’s app store account (Google Play or Apple ID) is what initially validates your paid app purchase or subscription on that operating system.
 Once your subscription is linked to your AccuWeather account, that same AccuWeather account can be used on other devices—even on different operating systems—to access your paid benefits.